adolfintel/TDF/README.md

 * `wine-games` (Note: if this is removed, it is recommended to set either `TDF_WINE_PREFERRED_VERSION="mainline"` or `TDF_WINE_PREFERRED_VERSION="system"`, otherwise TDF will try to use the version of Wine provided by the system or `wine-mainline` as a last resort.
 If neither are available, TDF will fail to start)
 * `wine-mainline` (Note: if this is removed, it is recommended to set either `TDF_WINE_PREFERRED_VERSION="games"` or `TDF_WINE_PREFERRED_VERSION="system"`, otherwise TDF will try to use the version of Wine provided by the system or `wine-games` as a last resort.
 If neither are available, TDF will fail to start)
 * `winesmoketest`
+* `zenity` (Note: if this is removed and Zenity is not installed in the system, TDF will still work but it will not have a GUI)

 Folders and files not mentioned in this list should not be removed to avoid breaking TDF.